kumkee/.config/log.md

+Tue May 13 07:03:40 AM NZST 2025
+Given up KVM for home-assistant.
+Moving onto [Supervisor](https://github.com/home-assistant/supervised-installer)

 Mon May 12 07:06:58 AM NZST 2025
 Encountered problems following the KVM:`virt-install` official tutorial from home-assistant.
-Will try (this one)[https://community.home-assistant.io/t/install-home-assistant-os-with-kvm-on-ubuntu-headless-cli-only/254941]
+Will try [this one](https://community.home-assistant.io/t/install-home-assistant-os-with-kvm-on-ubuntu-headless-cli-only/254941)

 Sun May 11 08:22:16 PM NZST 2025
 Installed KVM according to Debian's tutorial - for home-assistant